SaschaWillems/Vulkan-glTF-PBR/README.md

 Vulkan-glTF-pbr "PATH-TO-glTF-Sample-Models\2.0\BrainStem\glTF\brainstem.gltf"
 ```

+On Windows the application supports drag and drop.
+You can simply drop a `.gltf` or `.glb` file to load onto the main window.

 ## Texture map generation

 The physical based render model uses multiple source images for the lighting equation.
 Instead of relying on offline tools to generate those, this example will generate all required texture maps during startup using the GPU.